gebruabrha125207/Humble-Superhero-API/server-BE/README.md

 ✅ Unit Testing
 Jest test using Supertest to verify that your Humble Superhero API correctly sorts superheroes by humility score in descending order (highest humility first).

-The test won't be affected by previous data, preventing false positives or failures due to leftover data.

 Run Jest tests using:
 npm test

+what  did the code do:-

+1️⃣ Clears the Superhero Database Before Each Test
+The test won't be affected by previous data, preventing false positives or failures due to leftover data.

+2️⃣ Adds Two Superheroes to the API (POST /superheroes)

+3️⃣ Retrieves All Superheroes (GET /superheroes)
+   Calls the API to fetch all superheroes.

+Expected to return superheroes sorted by humility score in descending order.
+4️⃣ Validates the Response

+expect(res.status).toBe(200);
+✅ Ensures the request was successful (HTTP 200 OK).

+✅ Confirms that exactly two superheroes exist in the response.

+✅ Verifies sorting by humility score: